-In a recent study, researchers investigated the risk of prostate cancer associated with different forms of ANO7 – a gene which may aid in prostate cancer diagnosis.
+Researchers investigated the risk of prostate cancer associated with different forms of ANO7 – a gene linked to prostate cancer.
+The team hope to use known mutations in ANO7 as a quick and accurate prostate cancer test.

 For the study, they obtained DNA from blood and tissue samples from 1,769 prostate cancer patients from Finland, Sweden, and Ireland.
 DNA from blood samples from 1,711 men without prostate cancer (controls) were obtained for comparison.